davisrbr/davisrbr/README.md

 [Let me know](https://twitter.com/davisbrownr) if you have feedback/interest!

-I'm currently doing deep learning work/research in the Math of Machine Learning at PNNL.
+I'm currently doing deep learning work and research in the Math of Machine Learning at PNNL.
 I'm particularly interested in interpretability, adversarial examples, and semi-supervised learning.

 If any of this interests you (or you just want to talk physics, philosophy, statistics, EA, etc.), don't hesitate to drop me a line on my [Twitter](https://twitter.com/davisbrownr).